Caballistics, Inc.

-Caballistics, Inc is a horror/fantasy story, set in the present day, that has been running in the weekly British anthology comic 2000AD since December 2002.
+Caballistics, Inc is a horror/fantasy story, set in the present day, that has been running in the weekly British anthology comic 2000 AD since December 2002.
 The strip was created by writer Gordon Rennie and artist Dom Reardon (the latter of whom has been the sole artist on the strip since its inception).

 It spawned a spin-off, Absalom, based around Inspector Harry Absalom (given as "Absolam" in Caballistics, Inc), written by Rennie with art by Tiernen Trevallion.